yuliajk/tcremp/README.md

 The workflow is the following:
 * TCRemP pipeline starts with a selection of ``k`` prototype TCR alpha and beta sequences, then it computes the distances from every of ``n`` input TCR alpha-beta pairs to ``2 * k`` prototypes for V, J and CDR3 regions, resulting in ``6 * k`` parameters (or ``3 * k`` for cases when only one of the chains is present).
 * Resulting distances are treated as embedding co-ordinates and and are subject to principal component analysis (PCA).
 One can monitor the information conveyed by each PC, whether they are related to features such as Variable or Joining genes, CDR3 region length or a certain epitope.
 > N.B.
-TCRemP is currently in active development, please submit the below for documentation and a proof-of-concept example.
+TCRemP is currently in active development, please see below for the list of features, current documentation, a proof-of-concept example.
+All encountered bugs can be submitted to the ``issues`` section of the @antigenomics repository.

 Using TCRemP one can:
 - perform an embedding for a set of T-cell clonotypes, defined by TCR’s Variable (V) and Joining (J) segment IDs and complementarity determining region 3 (CDR3, amino acid sequence placed at the V-J junction).
 The embedding is performed by mapping those features to real vectors using similarities to a set of **prototype** TCR sequences